 Alternate Solutions Institute

-The Alternate Solutions Institute describes itself as the “first free market think tank of Pakistan, is a registered, non-profit, non-political, non-governmental, educational and research organization.”
-It was established in April, 2003 in Lahore.
+The Alternate Solutions Institute describes itself as the “first free market think tank of Pakistan,” and as a registered, non-profit, “non-political, non-governmental, educational and research organization.”
+It was established in April, 2003 in Lahore, Pakistan.

-Its mission is to “promote a limited responsible government in Pakistan under the rule of law protecting life, liberty, and property of all of its individual citizens without any discrimination.”
+The group states that its goal is “changing the climate of opinion in Pakistan so that there is an improved understanding of the benefits of limited government, rule of law, protection of property rights, market economy, individual freedom and private initiative.”
+Its official mission is to “promote a limited responsible government in Pakistan under the rule of law protecting life, liberty, and property of all of its individual citizens without any discrimination.” ,

 Stance on Climate Change